AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 4. Can perceive affect and can express affect

 Most machines right now are in the 1 and 2 categories but we are making some great progress to move into the 3 and 4 categories.
-Just recently I saw an article about how Amazon Alexa is adding emotion into their responses [@cnbc]
+Just recently I saw an article about how Amazon Alexa is adding emotion into their responses [@cnbc] which would fall into category 2.

 ## Speech and Gaze paper
 A summary of the results show that in both Human to Robot interaction and Human to Human interaction result in the same